The Old Orthodox Church Museum

 Mula Mustafe Bašeskije 59

-The Gazi Husrev Bey Library museum collection contains more than 1,200 items which are divided into six thematic exhibit areas: Islamic Calligraphy, Measuring Time, Ulema, Mosques and Tekkes, Hajj and Everyday Life.
+The Gazi Husrev Bey Library museum collection contains more than 1,200 items which are divided into five thematic exhibit areas: Islamic art, education, religious life, ethnology and the library during the war.

 The Islamic Calligraphy section is made up of a collection of works by BiH master calligraphers and the Measuring Time section contains items that were used to calculate the exact time, including two hand-made globes made by the famous Sarajevo muvekit (a person responsible for precisely calculating the time for prayers), Salih Sidki Efendi Muvekkit.